-Students will be provided with a set of facts and certain objectives and constraints for a business negotiation.
-The negotiations will take place during the week of November 16-20 with certain written components to be submitted prior to (November 12) and after (November 24) the negotiations.
+Students will be provided with a set of facts and certain objectives and constraints for a business negotiation in November.
+Certain written components will need to be submitted before & after the negotiations.
 Details will be provided on Moodle.

-Attendance & Participation:
+Attendance & Participation

 Each student is expected to regularly attend and actively participate in classroom discussions and any on-line discussion forums assigned.
 Group discussions and analysis of course topics will be a key component of learning throughout the term.
 Students are expected to attend all classes, having prepared for class by reading the assigned readings ahead of time and actively participate in group discussions.
 The skills needed to participate effectively in class and present your ideas are the same skills required to be effective in the business world.
 If external circumstances or illness prevent you from attending or adequately preparing for a class, please let the professor know.
+Students are to be on time for class and refrain from the use of electronics with the exception of tablets or laptops for note-taking or direct classroom activities.
+The use of electronics for personal activities is not permitted - out of respect for fellow classmates and the instructor.
 The instructor may reduce a student's mark by a letter grade (i.e. B to B-) if a student's participation is inadequate.